Pylons/pyramid/docs/narr/views.rst

    The first argument is the renderer name.

-   The second argument is a reference to an to an implementation of a :term:`renderer factory`.
+   The second argument is a reference to an implementation of a :term:`renderer factory`.

 Adding a New Renderer